Esri/public-transit-tools/README.md

 Find a bug or want to request a new feature?
 Please let us know by submitting an [issue](../../issues), or post a question in the [Esri Community forums](https://community.esri.com/t5/public-transit-questions/bd-p/public-transit-questions).

+If you have more general questions about how your public transit agency can leverage ArcGIS, contact [transit@esri.com](mailto:transit@esri.com).

 ## Contributing

 Esri welcomes contributions from anyone and everyone.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).